Sura Krishna Chakma

-Suro Krishna Chakma (সুরকৃষ্ণ চাকমা) is a Bangladeshi professional boxer from Rangamati district.
+Sura Krishna Chakma (সুরকৃষ্ণ চাকমা) is a Bangladeshi professional boxer from Rangamati district.
 He is Bangladesh's first ever professional boxer.

 Career

-Suro started boxing since 2007.
+Sura started boxing in 2007.
 He became Bangladesh games champion in 2013.
-In 2014 he became national champion of Bangladesh.
+In 2014, he became national champion of Bangladesh.
 Then he participated in the Glasgow Commonwealth Games in 2014.
-In 2015 he participated higher boxing training at london about 6 month with sponsorship by Ali Jacko and matchroom sports.
-He became first professional boxer of Bangladesh.
+In 2015, he took higher boxing training at London about 6 month with sponsorship by Ali Jacko and matchroom sports.
+He became the first professional boxer of Bangladesh.
 He got a rio olympic scholarship award in 2016.
-In 2018 he fought 2 professional bout in India and won both fight by ko.
-Then in 2019 he participated in South Asian Games Nepal.
+In 2018, he fought 2 professional bout in India and won both fight by ko.
+Then in 2019, he participated in South Asian Games, held in Nepal.
 He got a bronze medal for Bangladesh.
-In 2020/21 He became Bangladesh champion again and became first International pro boxing champion.
+In 2020/21, he became Bangladesh's champion again and became first International pro boxing champion.
 He participated in the 2022 Commonwealth Games but could not fight because of health issues.